quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 ### mappool.txt

-This file contains a list of map|factory combinations.
+This file contains a list of `map|factory` combinations.
 It defines, which maps should be available for which factory, while a factory being a collection of cvars in the context of a specific game type like Duel.

 Note that this map pool is not enforced by the game.
-This means players still can vote for any map either calling the vote through the console or by using the voting menu which still displays all available maps.
-The definitions made in the `mappool.txt` will only influence the maps the game offers in the voting screen which appears after a match.
+This means players can still vote for any map either calling the vote through the console or by using the voting menu which still displays all available maps.
+The definitions made in the `mappool.txt` will only influence the maps the game offers in the voting screen after a match.

 If you want to enforce a map pool you can use the minqlx plugin `barelymissed/mapLimiter.py` which provides a variable `qlx_enforceMappool` which you need to set to `1`, preferably in your `autoexec.cfg`.